electron-userland/electron-builder/docs/Options.md

 | remoteReleases | <a name="WinBuildOptions-remoteReleases"></a>*Squirrel.Windows-only.* A URL to your existing updates.
 Or `true` to automatically set to your GitHub repository.
 If given, these will be downloaded to create delta updates.
 | remoteToken | <a name="WinBuildOptions-remoteToken"></a>*Squirrel.Windows-only.* Authentication token for remote updates
 | signingHashAlgorithms | <a name="WinBuildOptions-signingHashAlgorithms"></a>Array of signing algorithms used.
 Defaults to `['sha1', 'sha256']`
+| certificateFile | <a name="WinBuildOptions-certificateFile"></a> Path to the *.pfx certificate you want to sign with.
+Required only if you build on MAC and need different certificate than the one set in `CSC_LINK` - see [Code Signing](https://github.com/electron-userland/electron-builder/wiki/Code-Signing).
+| certificatePassword | <a name="WinBuildOptions-certificatePassword"></a> Password to the certificate provided in `certificateFile`.
+Required only if you build on MAC and need to use a different password than the one set in `CSC_KEY_PASSWORD` - see [Code Signing](https://github.com/electron-userland/electron-builder/wiki/Code-Signing).
 | icon | <a name="WinBuildOptions-icon"></a>The path to application icon.
 Defaults to `build/icon.ico` (consider using this convention instead of complicating your configuration).
 | legalTrademarks | <a name="WinBuildOptions-legalTrademarks"></a>The trademarks and registered trademarks.
 | certificateSubjectName | <a name="WinBuildOptions-certificateSubjectName"></a>The name of the subject of the signing certificate.
 Required only for EV Code Signing and works only on Windows.